MetOffice/dagrunner/README.md

 ### Customise graph construction

-Graph construction is owned by the you, the user (project) that utilises **dagrunner**.
+Graph construction is owned by you or your project, that utilises **dagrunner**.
 We saw how to execute our graph in our [example](#execute-our-graph-with-our-chosen-scheduler).
 This [ExecuteGraph](docs/dagrunner.execute_graph.md#class-executegraph) class provides a means to customise what graph we actually execute by providing the means to pass it a **callable** which returns a networkx graph.
 As mentioned previously, this can be a python dot module path or the object itself.

 Typical uses include delaying the construction of your networkx graph until it is actually executed.
-However, this offset complete flexibility for you to customise graph construction to your individual projects needs.
+However, this offsers complete flexibility for you to customise graph construction to your individual projects needs.

-Note that modifying graph construction is an added complication and should not be considered only where it is deemed absolutely necessary beyond the simple usecase (lazy construction).
+Note that modifying graph construction is an added complication and should be considered only where it is deemed absolutely necessary beyond the simple usecase (lazy construction).

 #### example lazy graph construction